-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, bleeding problems, low sodium in the blood, or a history of mania or seizures.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, bleeding problems, glaucoma, or a history of seizures.

 - Do not stop using this medicine suddenly.
 Your doctor will need to slowly decrease your dose before you stop it completely.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.